-ChromaID and Bio-RFID: Foundational Platform Technologies
+Bio-RFID and ChromaID: Foundational Platform Technologies

-Our ChromaID and Bio-RFID technologies provide a platform upon which a myriad of applications can be developed.
+Our Bio-RFID and ChromaID technologies provide a platform upon which a myriad of applications can be developed.
 As platform technologies, they are analogous to a smartphone, upon which an enormous number of previously unforeseen applications have been developed.
-ChromaID and Bio-RFID technologies are "enabling" technologies that bring the science of electromagnetic energy to low-cost, real-world commercialization opportunities across multiple industries.
-The technologies are foundational and, as such, the basis upon which the Company believes a significant business can be built.
+Bio-RFID and ChromaID technologies are "enabling" technologies that bring the science of electromagnetic energy to low-cost, real-world commercialization opportunities across multiple industries.
+The technologies are foundational and, as such, the basis upon which the Company believes significant businesses can be built.